A new probabilistic model for optimal frames in erasure's recovery: Introduction and preliminaries

 In our model, introduced later, we consider only the original probability distribution $(p_i)_{i=1}^m$, and we obtain even better results than \cite{casazza2003equal,holmes2004optimal,leng2013probability,li2018frame} as it is proved in Section \ref{sec:comparison}.

 The remaining of this section recalls some notations and basics of frame theory.
+In Section \ref{sec:a_prob_model}, we present some existed probabilistic models dealing with erasure recovery and using frame expansion theory.

-In Section \ref{sec:revising_prob_model} we set up our revisited probabilistic model and establish several results to characterize the optimal frames minimizing the recovery error of the transmitted data.
-Section \ref{sec:comparison} is devoted to compare our results to those obtained in \cite{casazza2003equal,holmes2004optimal,leng2013probability,li2018frame}.
+Our revisited probabilistic model is set up in Section \ref{sec:revising_prob_model}, where we establish also our main result characterizing optimal frames for the minimization problem related to the recovery error of the transmitted data.